arianGh1/linkedin-auto-connect/README.md

 # linkedin-auto-connect
 Use this project to do following people on linkedin and grow you connection easily
 This projecet is codded in Python.
+**Attention**:
+Run this code once a week.
 ## Prerequisites
 1)Installed Python3 version on your syestem.
 2)Inorder to use this project you need to first ensure that your chrome version is same as chrome driver version(99.0.4844.82) in the project.